 "I have studied 'the future of earthquake design in Pakistan'"

-The super talented Saira Hussain originally from Burnley is making a big impact in the UK and beyond as a successful architect.
+Saira Hussain originally from Burnley is making a big impact in the UK and beyond as a successful entrepreneur in the field of architecture.

 The multi-award-winning designer with several years of practice experience is an influential person in her field.